Optional Retirement Plan Transition

 Choose Your Investments

-If you don’t make an investment election for the new investment lineup during Fidelity Open Choice Window by March 20, 2020, your future contributions will be invested according to the fund mapping strategy.
+If you didn’t make an investment election for the new investment lineup during the Early Choice Window by March 17, 2020, your current balance and all future contributions will transfer according to the fund mapping strategy.
+Due to the transition delaying until June 12, more information on another window to make changes before the transition will be made available soon.

-Starting with your April 8, 2020, paycheck, contributions will be deposited in your Fidelity account.
-You can change the amount you contribute to the ORP online once the plan is live in mid-April 2020.
+Starting with the paycheck closest to the transition, your contributions will be deposited in your Fidelity account.
+You can change the amount you contribute to the ORP online once the plan is live in mid-June 2020.

 After the plan’s transition, new loans from the ORP will only be available from Fidelity.
 Securian and TIAA will no longer administer new loans.
 If you wish to take a new loan prior to the transition, you must initiate that process before the blackout dates.

 Any outstanding loans from Securian will transfer to Fidelity.
 A separate letter will be mailed to participants with loans to provide more details regarding how the process will change.
-Any loans with TIAA prior to April 1, 2020, will have the same payment instructions with TIAA.
+Any loans with TIAA prior to the transition will have the same payment instructions with TIAA.

 For questions about your current account, contact your current plan’s vendor.